Inside the frantic effort to ensure every ballot cast in the race between Lauren Boebert and Adam Frisch is counted

 Each edition is filled with exclusive news, analysis and other behind-the-scenes information you won’t find anywhere else.
 Subscribe today to see what all the buzz is about.

 The voter-by-voter push could determine which party controls the U.S. House next year.
+(The Associated Press projected Wednesday evening that the GOP will win a majority in the chamber.)
 And the voters whose ballots were rejected are feeling the brunt of that reality.
 The Colorado Sun reached out to dozens of them on Wednesday to hear their stories.

 “I was being hammered all day long and every day for the last week or so,” said Ronald Schebler, a 72-year-old Grand Junction Republican.